All people should be able to live well on the basis of meaningful activity.

 - reducing the severity of recessions.

-In the second page on the self-determined service for the common good, there are further questions and answers.
+See further questions and answers on the second page on the self-determined service for the common good